Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 Despite the price, Liquitex Basic acrylic paint is truly great value for money and an amazing tool for beginners and painters in transition to professional paints.

-Learning color theory, techniques and how to use acrylic paint with Liquitex is something you will look forward to and quickly feel success.
+Learning color theory, techniques, and how to use acrylic paint with Liquitex is something you will look forward to and quickly feel successful.

-I’ve tried many different acrylic paints and I personally think that Liquitex, Golden and Winsor&Newton are top-3 best acrylic paint brands on the market.
+I’ve tried many different acrylic paints and I personally think that Liquitex, Golden, and Winsor&Newton are the best acrylic paint brands on the market.